albertyumol/albertyumol.github.io/_posts/2019-03-09-SelectiveColorization.md

 <div id="fb-root"></div>
 <script async defer src="https://connect.facebook.net/en_US/sdk.js#xfbml=1&version=v3.2"></script>

+DISCLAIMER: The tone that I used for this article doesn't necessarily reflect my personal tone.
+It's just that I have been reading a lot of Jessica Zafra columns lately and may have acquired her angsty writing style.
+I am a nice person, reaally.

 I was not born with a gift from the arts.
 I have no sense of visual coordination, color matching and I can't even draw passable stick figures.
 My right hand sketches are practically as bad as my left.
 I wear the cringiest selection of clothes and fashion.
 Having a physics background only worsened this 'skill' as I was trained to assume and over simplify 3D moving objects as 1D dots and particles with hasty and crooked arrows.

 But I am also a self-proclaimed hipster.
 And being a hipster for me means there is no escaping art or at least pretend that I know something about it.
 I always wanted to be good at something artistically because obviously art is fun.
 This is my one step of fulfilling my dream of becoming a future Van Gogh.
 And I'm not pertaining to our sanity.